reconhub/learn/content/post/practical-stegen.md

 names(stegen) <- new_labels
 ```

-We set convert the unique identifiers to character strings
+We convert the unique identifiers to character strings (`character`),
-(`character`), dates of onset to actual `Date` objects, and sex and
+dates of onset to actual `Date` objects, and sex and illness are set to
-illness are set to categorical variables (`factor`):
+categorical variables (`factor`):

 ``` r
 stegen$unique_key <- as.character(stegen$unique_key)